msobanjo/courseware/topics/jenkins/modules/scm/README.md

 ### Multiple Repositories
 You may have noticed the `Add Repository` button which will allow us to download more than one repository at a time.

+You would want to use this feature when more than one repository must be downloaded and built at the same time, for instance if one repository had a build dependency on another.
+Otherwise it would be best to just have each repository built in another jenkins job so that each application component that you have can be built separately.

 These are all downloaded into the same workspace but with different remotes setup for Git.
 The last repository specified will be the one that is checked out to in the project workspace.

-The first repository will have a remote set as `origin`, then for every respository added, a number will be appended.
+The first repository will have a remote set as `origin`, then for every repository added, a number will be appended.

 For example, if you had 3 repositories being downloaded, the remotes would be named `origin`, `origin1`, `origin2`.

-This default behaviour isn't ideal, so it's recommended that you configure the name of the remotes yourself under the `Advanced...` option and in the `Name` field for each repository that you add.
+This default behavior isn't ideal, so it's recommended that you configure the name of the remotes yourself under the `Advanced...` option and in the `Name` field for each repository that you add.

 ### Branches to Build
 After specifying which repositories that you want to fetch, you can also choose which branches that you would like to build.